 Get an early start on your second day, as you still have 123 miles of road left to complete the loop.
 The first leg takes you down the remainder of Highway 145.
 Ascend Lizard Head Pass and stop to take photos of the oddly spired, towering rock formation that inspired its name.
 In the distance are two more 14ers—Mount Wilson and Wilson Peak.
 The latter, depicted on cans of Coors Light, became world-famous.

+Over the next two hours, you will skirt the Dolores River Valley as the topography slowly opens.
+Eventually, just north of Cortez, the tight-grip mountain vista releases you into a sprawling, mesa-rimmed panorama.
 From here, you’ll slowly start to descend back into civilization.
 If you’re a fearless gourmand, stop in at the Main Street Brewery in the heart of Cortez for an order of Rocky Mountain Oysters.
 They’re deep fried, which certainly has a way of making bull testicles more appealing.

 After lunch, you’ll turn east on Interstate 160 for your final 52-mile stretch of Skyway.
 Allow at least two hours to fully explore Mesa Verde, your last stop before returning to Durango.
 The 81-square-mile archaeological preserve is the nation’s largest, containing some 600 cliff dwellings that once belonged to the Ancestral Puebloans.
 Following an afternoon of immersive cultural exploration, you’re just 35 miles away from completing your loop back in Durango.

-A guide.
+What to bring A guide.
 To help navigate the scenery, purchase a copy of One Drive in a Million.
 It’s a mile-by-mile guide to the Skyway, available on Amazon for $15.
 If you’re in the mood for something more contemplative, consider Desert Solitaire, naturalist Edward Abbey’s ode to the majestic, untamed beauty he discovered in this part of the world.